Kitware/CMake/Help/manual/cmake-file-api.7.rst

     A JSON array listing the sources belonging to the group.
     Each entry is an unsigned integer 0-based index into the main ``sources`` array for the target.

+  ``interfaceSourceIndexes``
+    Optional member that is present when at least one interface source file is part of the source group.
+The value is a JSON array listing the interface sources belonging to the group.
+Each entry is an unsigned integer 0-based index into the main ``interfaceSources`` array for the target.

+    This field was added in codemodel version 2.10.

 ``compileGroups``
   Optional member that is present when the target has sources that compile.